944 Cup

-The 944 Cup is a grassroots motorsports road racing series dedicated to the front-engine water-cooled Porsche 944.
+The 944 Cup was a grassroots motorsports road racing series dedicated to the front-engine water-cooled Porsche 944.
 The race series was created as a standalone series which began operating as such within numerous sanctioning bodies.
 The series was founded by the current National Director, Dave Derecola, and his son Chris Derecola, who continue to own and operate the series.
-The series currently races within the Porsche Club of America, under the direction of the National Director as a guest series.
+The series was sold to the Porsche Club of America in 2023.

-Chapters

-Racing under the 944 Cup rule set is currently possible in two regional chapters, East and West, and a pair of National Championship runoff events each year.
-The following are the only currently recognized official chapters of the 944 Cup National Series:

-In addition to providing for Regional Championships, the series held its inaugural national championship in September 2006 and a subsequent one in every year following.
-The yearly events invites all 944 Cup racers to compete on the same track over the course of 2–3 days to crown a National Champion.
+In addition to providing for Regional Championships, the series held its inaugural National Championship in September 2006 and a subsequent one in every year following up to and including 2022.
+The yearly event invited all 944 Cup racers to compete on the same track over the course of 2–3 days to crown a National Champion.

 Classes

 The series includes 3 classes: Spec, Cup and Super Cup for the front-engine water cooled Porsches, including the various models of the 924S, 944, 944S, 944S2, 951, 951T and the 968.
 The Spec and Cup Class is designed for normally aspirated eight (8) valve front-engined Porsches.
 The Super Cup Class is designed primarily for higher horsepower cars such as the sixteen (16) valve normally aspirated and turbo equipped front-engine Porsches.